EdgarQuinones/Evolved-Time/README.md

 - IntelliJ

 ## Overall Lessons learned
 I found this a fun project, I designed something, and then made it.
-To be honest this is actually really cool, I came up with something from my brain, and then created it in code.
+To be honest this is actually really cool, I came up with something from my brain, and then created it in code, this is the first programming project I have made based on my ideas, and not a tutorial.
 Sure it took a lot of research, youtube, hitting my head, and a *tad* of chatgpt, but overall I am proud for what I did.

 This project took about **4 days straight, with about 6 hours a day**, totaling to around 24 hours of total work, more or less.
 I did not realize how quick I got this project done.
 I thought this would take weeks, I was mentally prepared to take longer, but I actually got it done quicker than I thought.